Want to learn how to edit in Photoshop?

 Also, if you take a look at this set of pics, you might pick up on another cool trick I incorporated: I placed a blank card in the scene so that I can add whatever text I want afterwards.
 Sneaky, huh? 😉

 Now that we’re all done with the set up, let’s go through how I made these pics really POP using Photoshop (…hey, that rhymed!).
 Sometimes, I’ll do most of the editing directly in Camera RAW or Lightroom since it tends to be easier and faster.
-However, I’ve already covered that topic in my free 5-days photography course, so let’s approach it from a different angle this time, shall we?
+However, I’ve already covered that topic in my free 5-days photography course, so let’s approach it from a different angle this time, where we edit in Photoshop, shall we?

 1. Duplicate the background